antD97/SDPS/readme.md

   second one is level one, and the third one is level twenty.
 There are also buttons to the right that let you control the amount of protections they have.

-- If you are in a match, and the DPS log says "End.", try typing the command `/combatlog toggle piped` into Smite chat again.
+- If you are in a match, and the DPS log says "End", try typing the command `/combatlog toggle piped` into Smite chat again.
 You may have accidentally entered it twice which prevents SDPS from monitoring your combat log.